FabricMC/fabric-docs/develop/dynamic-registry.md

 Read [Entry ID](#entry-id) to know how to get the `HEALING_SKILL_ENTRY_ID`.

-In our case we can use this method to get the entry for magic skill used by user on server, then extract the [`onUseMcFunction`](#class-setup) field to execute the mcfunction.
+In our case, we can use this method to get the entry for magic skill used by user on server, then extract the [`onUseMcFunction`](#class-setup) field to execute the mcfunction.

 #### Iterate Over All Entries {#iterate-over-all-entries}